 See more section

-Craig represents individuals and businesses in the resolution of a wide variety of commercial disputes.
-His litigation experience ranges from class actions, breach of contract disputes, and business divorce to estate litigation and intellectual property claims with millions of dollars at stake.
+Craig Dashiell's litigation practice focuses on resolving financial disputes between companies or between individuals over a wide range of matters, including class actions, breach of contract disputes, bankruptcies, and business divorce, as well as trusts and estates litigation and intellectual property claims with millions of dollars at stake.